 1976: “Christ Renews His Parish” was begun,

-1980: Construction of Lyons Hall was begun the summer of this year and completed in February 1981.
+1980: Construction of Mercy Hall was begun the summer of this year and completed in February 1981.
 The building was dedicated on March 23.

 1990: Fr.
 Lyons retired and Fr.
 Frederick F. Lukehart became the parish’s second pastor.
 In December, Michael Roberts was ordained to the permanent diaconate.